2sic/2sxc-docs/2sxc Docs Generator/basics/app/icons.md

 To give your views/templates an icon, add an icon file with the same name as your template file.
 So if your template is called `_overview.cshtml` your icon should be `_overview.png`.

+2sxc 12.02 also introduces the possibility of specifying an icon in the view-configuration.
+You have two options for that

+* Just drop a file there and let ADAM manage it
+* Place the file in the [App-folder](xref:Basics.App.FolderStructure) and reference it using `[App:Path]/your-file.png`

 ## Icons for Content-Types

 Content-Types don't have a folder dedicated to them, so this is configuration based.
 Just edit the Content-Type Metadata and on the Icon-field, drop the image you want for your content-type.

+---

+## History

+1. App icons introduced ca. v8
+1. View Icons introduced ca. v8
+1. Content-Type Icons introduced ca. v8
+1. View Icons enhanced with option to upload or specify manually in v12.02